jaseeva/Wordsquiz-with-React/README.md

 - [x] add sorting for the list columns
 - [x] repeat only wrong from last quiz
 - [x] make server and app run with 1 command
+- [x] add words by one in text input and validate
 - [ ] select mode for quiz
 - [ ] add simple login and update routing
 - [ ] add tests